Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

   });
 ```

-The objective of the `<accordion>` directive is to be a "wrapper" of groups, so for now we just need a template to put those groups inside.
+The objective of the `<accordion>` directive is to be a "wrapper" of groups, so for now we just need a template to put those groups.
 What does `bootstrap` say about this template?
 It needs to be a `<div>` with the `panel-group` class.
 Something like:

 ```html
 <div class="panel-group"></div>